AET-DevOps25/team-devoops/README.md

 Our tool - *Meet@Mensa* - focuses on transforming the potentially uncomfortable situation of eating alone at the Mensa into an opportunity to meet fellow students and make new friends.

-# 📺 Live Demo

-Check it out for yourself at [app.meetatmensa.com](https://app.meetatmensa.com)!

 # 🥘 Features

 ### Sign up